Powback/Bad-Company-2-Map-Editor/README.md

 Currently it allows basic loading of decompiled dbx files and converted 3d models.

 # Goals
-The main goal here is to create a fully functional 3D map editor that allows you to both edit existing maps and create entierly new ones from scratch.
+The main goal here is to create a fully functional 3D map editor that allows you to both edit existing maps and create entirely new ones from scratch.

 Since the Frostbite 2+ map layout is pretty similar, it's not impossible that porting maps can become a reality.